cjacker/opensource-toolchain-stm8/README.md

 * **you have to sign up and sign in, and there is also a license need to read and agree before download**
 * **There are 4 packages, choose the correct one according to your MCU model**

-According the license, it seems can be redistributed with original license kept.
+According to ST's license, it seems this SPLs can be redistributed with original license kept.

 As metioned beginning, Georg Icking-Konert done a great job to provide a set of patches to enable SPL work with SDCC.